 The Lower Saucon Township Natural Resources Special Study outlines important natural resource protection options, as well as both minor and major recommendations for the protection of the community's natural resources.
 Similarly, the Township has completed other studies including: a Comprehensive Recreation and Open Space Plan, Open Space Action Plan with subsequent Addenda and Mini Open Space Plan, which all identify goals regarding the sensitivity and future conservation of the natural resources and open spaces.
 Copies of these studies may be found in the Comprehensive Plan's Appendix.
 As more detailed information and/or updates (including mapping information) become available through local efforts such as Lower Saucon Township's Open Space Plan continuing work and/or the Lehigh Valley Planning Commission's natural resource inventory/analysis efforts regarding regionally significant resources, the communities should evaluate how these information updates may influence Comprehensive Plan implementation efforts.
 Mapping updates and implementation efforts should then be aligned accordingly.
-Furthermore, the School District and other local higher education institutions should be approached for technical assistance, man power and, foremost, expertise in assessing changes in stormwater run-off and/or water guality.
+Furthermore, the School District and other local higher education institutions should be approached for technical assistance, man power and, foremost, expertise in assessing changes in stormwater run-off and/or water quality.
 When/if change occurs, reports developed with assistance of these institutions should be issued to the municipalities for review and action.

-In line with desired civic improvement projects, open space planning and cultural resource economic initiatives, the communities should incorporate a regional

-Bicycle/Pedestrian Plan into overall transportation planning efforts; the plan should fy detailed locations of sidewalks, bikeways and trails.
-To the greatest extent ple, routes should be interconnected and optimize use of the communities' existing alk network.
-In part, routes may be responsive to potential costs of accurring/securing additional rights-of-way.
-As part of developing costs for potential vements, priorities for each of the Plan's various segments should also be incorporated into the communities' Capital Improvement costs can then be incorporated into the communities' Capital Improvement Programming.
-The communities should consider preparing an Official Map for areas designated on the Bicycle/Pedestrian Plan and present the Official Map for each community's adoption.
+In line with desired civic improvement projects, open space planning and cultural resource economic initiatives, the communities should incorporate a regional Bicycle/Pedestrian Plan into overall transportation planning efforts; the plan should identify detailed locations of sidewalks, bikeways and trails.
+To the greatest extent possible, routes should be interconnected and optimize use of the communities' existing sidewalk network.
+In part, routes may be responsive to potential costs of acquiring/securing additional rights-of-way.
+As part of developing costs for potential improvements, priorities for each of the Plan's various segments should also be Prioritized segment-specific capital improvement costs can then be incorporated into the communities' Capital Improvement Programming. communities should consider preparing an Official Map for areas designated on the Bicycle/Pedestrian Plan and present the Official Map for each community's adoption.
 A portion of analysis which should be pursued is study the possibility of obtaining portions of railroad right-of-way for part of the network which comprises this system.
-The primary "trunk lines" of this Plan are illustrated on the following Bike and Pedestrian fors map.
-Where possible, connections between these trunk lines and pedestrian expections in neighboring municipalities should be made.
-One way to accentuate how to cation and relationship of these bike and pedestrian corridors is an integral regional amenity of the communities is by highlighting the trailheads as part of the Saucon Valley cate way Initiative.
-Gateways, both major and minor, are increase community visibility sense of pride.
-Other portions of the gateway system should be along major boundaries.
-While not all gateways need to be an example of an effective gateway is Hellertown's existing raised entrance plaques.
+The primary "trunk lines" of this Plan are illustrated on the following Bike and Pedestrian Corridors map.
+Where possible, connections between these trunk lines and pedestrian connections in neighboring municipalities should be made.
+One way to accentuate how the location and relationship of these bike and pedestrian corridors is an integral regional amenity of the communities is by highlighting the trailheads as part of the Saucon Valley Gateway Initiative.
+Gateways, both major and minor, are increase community visibility and sense of pride.
+Other portions of the gateway system should be along major roadways which cross the municipal boundaries.
+While not all gateways need to be signs, an example of an effective gateway is Hellertown's existing raised entrance plaques.
 Additional areas along the municipalities' perimeters should be evaluated to determine available rights-of-way for gateway construction.
-A consistent design theme should be established among the gateway components and the communities should explore potential public and/or private funding opportunities and partnerships based upon their desired phasing strategy.
-Implementation phasing goals should be defined accordingly as part of the communities' Capital Improvement Programs.
+A consistent design theme should be established among the gateway components and the communities should